ZiyuHe404/ZiyuHe404.github.io/_Research/portfolio-4.md

 <br/><img src='/images/ultracoldatom/fit.png'>

 Here, we average 30 optical density measurement of the samples and get the density distribution of the sample.
 We fit the measurement using the whole data(upperright) and its swing(lowerright).
+The reason for fitting the swing is there is a proportion of atoms in condensation, which is not included in the BE distribution.
+Therefore we fit the swing of the data to acqure the property of the thermal part and determine the condesatoin proportion from the figure.